Tailor: Generating and Perturbing Text with Semantic Controls: Discussion

-We propose \sysname, a flexible system for a broad set of perturbations through semantic controls.
-By composing perturbation operations, \sysname enables complex and context-aware changes, which support various downstream applications, including contrast set generation, data augmentation, and fine-grained style transfer. \sysname demonstrates that it is possible to drive fine-grained perturbations with semantic features directly derived from an instance.
-Crucially, it also shows that language models can be finetuned to learn representations of control codes, if paired with unlikelihood training, which encourages reliance on structured controls, rather than surrounding natural text.
+We propose \sysname, a system that enables task-agnostic, complex and context-aware perturbations. \sysname demonstrates that it is possible to drive fine-grained perturbations with semantic features directly derived from an instance.
+Crucially, it shows that incorporating classical linguistic structures with modern large-scale neural architectures is feasible: With the help of modern pretrained large models, PropBank-style shallow semantic representations can help steer generation towards desired meanings.